-In terms of my background I have a degree in politics and history, a graduate diploma in law and a postgraduate diploma in legal practice.
-I have worked in sales, banking and customer relations for a number of FTSE 100 companies.
-I have also worked as a TV news presenter.
+In terms of my background I have a degree in politics and contemporary history, a graduate diploma in law and a postgraduate diploma in legal practice.
+I previously worked in sales, banking and customer relations for a number of FTSE 100 companies.
+I also worked as a television news presenter.

 I trained with a Legal 500 law firm and qualified as a solicitor in 2010.
-I worked at several law firms and practiced in a number of areas including business defence, crime, regulatory law and professional discipline.
-I have taken actions against the police and also defended officers on behalf of the Police Federation.
-Alongside my legal career I volunteered as a school governor, committee member, company director and charity trustee.
+I practiced in a number of areas including business defence, crime, regulatory, and professional conduct.
+I have taken actions against the police and also defended police officers.
+Alongside my legal career I volunteered as a school governor, law association committee member, company director, and charity trustee.

-Between 2011 and 2015 I served a full 4-year term as a Leicester City Councillor for Beaumont Leys.
-I also served as a Board Member of the Leicestershire Police Authority.
-I stood for Parliament in the May 2015 UK General Election (Harborough, Leicestershire) and I stood for Council in the May 2018 English local elections (Harborne, Birmingham).
-Click here to read about why I got involved in politics.
+Between 2011 and 2015 I served as a Leicester City Councillor (Beaumont Leys).
+I also served as a Board Member of the Leicestershire Police Authority and led efforts to save hundreds of policing jobs.
+I stood for election to Parliament in 2015 (Harborough) and I stood for Birmingham City Council in the 2018 English local elections (Harborne).

-I have designed this website to provide further information about the work that I do.
-Please do not hesitate to get in touch via any of the networks below or click here to send me a direct email.
 Thank you for visiting my website.
+Please do not hesitate to get in touch via any of the networks below or click here to send me an email.